Fast End-to-End Framework for Cosmological Parameter Inference from CMB Data Using Machine Learning

 \section{Discussion and conclusion}

 In this work, we introduce and validate a novel integrated ABS–NN framework for cosmological parameter inference.
 While both ABS and ML-based inference are established tools individually, their combination into a single computationally viable end-to-end pipeline constitutes a new practical advance.
 This integration enables fast, large-ensemble simulation-based inference that includes explicit foreground separation, which has not been previously realized due to computational limitations.
 The exceptional efficiency of ABS, capable of cleaning foregrounds from hundreds of simulated skies within a few days, makes it ideally suited for simulation-based inference in CMB analyses.

 As shown in Figure \ref{fig:Cls}, ABS robustly recovers both $EE$ and $BB$ power spectra, with PICO-like instruments slightly outperforming LiteBIRD-like configurations in B-mode reconstruction, consistent with their noise levels.
 The resulting parameter constraints (Figure \ref{fig:predXtrue}) confirm this performance: $r$ is recovered with $1\sigma$ uncertainties of $0.0056$ for LiteBIRD and $0.0015$ for PICO, fully consistent with mission specifications.
-Both instruments show strong potential for B-mode detection.
-More specifically, our method predicts $r$ values within $1\sigma$ for PICO-like sensitivities, and within $1\sigma$ ($3\sigma$) for LiteBIRD in the regime $r > 0.01$ ($r<0.01$ where the signal-to-noise ratio is lowest.
+For PICO, $r$ values are recovered within $1\sigma$ across the full test parameter range, while for LiteBIRD this holds in the regime $r > 0.01$, with larger deviations at $r < 0.01$ where the signal-to-noise ratio is lowest.
 Note that the systematic deviation in the LiteBIRD BB predictions at the lowest and highest $r$ is a known effect of {\sc mse}-based regression in low signal-to-noise regimes, where the network minimizes the loss by predicting values close to the mean of the training distribution \citep{2022/perez, 2024/novaes, 2024/novaes-hsc}, and is not specific to the ABS-reconstructed spectra.

 From the $EE$ spectra, both missions yield consistent $\tau$ constraints with $1\sigma$ errors of $0.0035$ (LiteBIRD) and $0.0030$ (PICO), with recovered values matching true parameters within $1\sigma$ across the entire parameter space of the test set.
-The agreement between $\langle \sigma \rangle$ and the $1\sigma$ ({\sc rmse}) confirms the robustness and internal consistency of the method.
-Moreover, our LiteBIRD results align with the latest mission forecasts \cite{LiteBIRD:2022cnt}.
+The agreement between $\langle \sigma \rangle$ and the $1\sigma$ ({\sc rmse}) confirms the internal consistency and stability of the method.
+Moreover, our LiteBIRD results align with the latest mission forecasts \citep{LiteBIRD:2022cnt}.

-In summary, this end-to-end, simulation-based framework provides a fast, accurate, and scalable alternative to traditional likelihood analyses.
-The synergy between ABS’s speed and NN inference offers a powerful tool for forecasting and optimizing next-generation CMB experiments, well suited for large simulation ensembles and realistic data pipelines.
-This approach represents a promising direction for future missions where precision, computational efficiency, and adaptability are paramount.